Zagreb: Economy

 According to 2008 data, the city of Zagreb has the highest PPP and nominal gross domestic product per capita in Croatia at $32,185 and $27,271 respectively, compared to the Croatian averages of US$18,686 and $15,758.

 As of May 2015, the average monthly net salary in Zagreb was 6,669 kuna, about €870 (Croatian average is 5,679 kuna, about €740).
 At the end of 2012, the average unemployment rate in Zagreb was around 9.5%.

 34% of companies in Croatia have headquarters in Zagreb, and 38.4% of the Croatian workforce works in Zagreb, including almost all banks, utility and public transport companies.

 Companies in Zagreb create 52% of the total turnover and 60% of the total profit of Croatia in 2006 as well as 35% of Croatian export and 57% of Croatian import.

-The following table includes some of the main economic indicators for the period 2011–2019, based on the data by the Croatian Bureau of Statistics.
+The following table includes some of the main economic indicators for the period 2011–2019, based on the data provided by the Croatian Bureau of Statistics.
 A linear interpolation was used for the population data between 2011 and 2021.
-While data on the yearly averaged conversion rates between HRK, EUR and USD is provided by the Croatian National Bank, data regarding the PPP are based on OECD estimates.
+While data on the yearly averaged conversion rates between HRK, EUR and USD is provided by the Croatian National Bank.